Billy-Spearman-WCCI/RaceCarExtension/README.md

       Multiple HTML elements can be defined by the same class HTML:`<div class="my-class"></div>` CSS: `.my-class{css-goes: here;}`
     * **ID Selectors** -- Just like classes, ID's must be applied to HTML elements first to be referenced by CSS.
-      Referenced by `#class-name`
+      Referenced by `#ID`
-      Unlike classes, ID's can only be applied to on HTML element at a time.
+      Unlike classes, ID's can only be applied to one HTML element at a time.
 Duplicate ID's will have conflicting results in your HTML, leading to undesired styling.
 HTML:`<div id="my-id"></div>` CSS: `#my-id{css-goes: here;}`
     * **Chain Selectors** -- With CSS you are able to chain together selectors to reference multiple elements `element another-element .class-name one-more-element{css-goes: here;}`